Indigenous Services

 Services

 Elder Services are available to all participants in all programs and activities are tailored to each participant’s interests and needs.
 The Elder who joins us also offers one-on-one teachings with participants and staff.
-The nurturing and building of kinship and relationships of reconciliation to the betterment and healing of all involved is central to Turning Leaf’s Indigenous Services.

 We are in the era of Truth and Reconciliation and the Elder who joins us recommends Indigenous People be in charge of their own spirituality.
 We will continue to foster and heal the relations between Indigenous people and the rest of society, and as a non-native organization, Turning Leaf demonstrates the positive relations that the original treaties were intended to be – a relationship of peace and sharing.